emurano/coding-challenge-elementree-web/README.md

 It's assumed that you are running the backend application, which is available in another GitHub repository.
 You will need the URL of the backend application to follow these steps.

-The examples assume that you have a terminal open and you current working directory is the base directory of this project, the same directory that this readme file is in.
+The examples assume that you have a terminal open and your current working directory is the base directory of this project, the same directory that this readme file is in.

 1. Create the `.env.local` file and set the URL of the backend in the file.
    ```shell